hdfiresky/AI-Bookmark/guide.md

 ## Frontend Integration

-The `services/geminiService.ts` file in your frontend has been updated with comments and a new block of code.
-To switch to using this new backend:

-1. Find the section marked for backend integration.
-2.  **Comment out** the entire original `analyzeUrl` function that calls the Gemini API directly from the frontend.
-3.  **Uncomment** the new `analyzeUrl` function that uses `fetch` to call your backend at `http://localhost:3001/api/analyze-url`.

-Your frontend will now securely communicate with your backend, and your API key will be safe.
+The `services/geminiService.ts` file in your frontend is already configured to communicate with this backend server.
+As long as your backend is running, the app will now use this new, more powerful analysis engine to provide significantly more accurate bookmark details.